Alvin-Cha/Pong/README.md

 # Introduction

-Gravity Pong is a simple 2-player Pong-style game with a twist: **gravity**.
+This Pong game is a simple 2-player Pong-style game with a twist: **gravity**.
 Unlike classic Pong, players must jump to intercept the ball while managing limited health.
 The game focuses on timing, positioning, and fast reactions rather than complex mechanics.

 # About